In this article

 How to track business expenses for free

 If you’re an entrepreneur or self-employed, you may not be ready to start using spend management or accounting software.
-That said, you can still come up with a free accounting method to track your small business expenses.
+That said, you can still find a free accounting method to track your small business expenses.

-Business expense tracker apps like Expensify, Zoho Expense, and Rydoo allow you to track business expenses for free.
+Business expense tracker apps like Ramp, Expensify, and Zoho Expense, and Rydoo allow you to track business expenses at no cost in their free plans.
 They provide various tools such as receipt scanning and storage, personalized reports, and multi-currency support to help you accurately monitor expenses and keep an eye on your financial situation.
-As mobile apps, it’s easy to track expenses with them on the go.
+As mobile apps, it's easy to track expenses with them on the go.

 Track business expenses with Ramp’s spend management software

-At Ramp, we offer a corporate card that helps you streamline and control what your employees spend on.
-Ramp allows you to issue corporate cards that automatically control how much, how often, and where they can be used.
-SaaS cards, travel cards, lunch cards, gas cards—you name it, your cards enforce it.
+At Ramp, we offer a corporate card that helps you streamline your business expense management and tracking processes.
+Specifically, we allow you to set spending controls for how much, how often, and where the cards can be used.

 Since we’re a charge card, we don’t operate on an interest model.
 We aren’t powering your purchases and hoping to make money on interest accrued over time.
 Your balance is due at the end of the billing period, so there’s no regular interest compounding.
 There are no annual fees or foreign transaction fees, and you’ll earn 1.5% cash back on purchases.